 The Sector of Comparative Linguistics

-Founded in 1999, the Sector was headed by Dr. Sergei A. Starostin, a Corresponding Member of the Russian Academy of Sciences, the leading specialist in diachronic linguistics, the author of a number of etymological dictionaries and one of the main ideologists of the Moscow School.
-Since Starostin’s untimely demise in 2005, the head of the Sector is Dr. Vladimir A. Dybo, a Corresponding Member of the Russian Academy of Sciences.
+The Sector was founded in 1999 by Dr. Sergei A. Starostin, a Corresponding Member of the Russian Academy of Sciences, the leading specialist in diachronic linguistics, the author of a number of etymological dictionaries and one of the main ideologists of the Moscow School.

 The research activities of the Sector include compiling computer data bases, dictionaries of various language phyla and etymological search engines.
 The field of study includes the Indo-European (Dr. V. Dybo, Dr. A. Dybo, Dr. Kassian, Dr. Armand), Altaic (Dr. A. Dybo, Dr. Mudrak), Dravidian (Dr. Starostin), Paleo-Asian (Dr. Mudrak), Sino-Tibetan (Dr. Starostin, Dr. Shapiro), various African (Dr. Starostin) and other language phyla, as well as the ancient genetic relationships between these phyla.